prakashoc507/Okaidi-Brussels/README.md

 * As a user, I want to be able to learn something new.
 * As a user, I want to see images related to the subject`
 * I included a 'About US' link which includes multiple varied images.

+# RESPONSIVENESS
+* I have added media query feature to make my site responsive so that my content would fit in any screen type the user is using.

 ## Lighthouse